nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <p style="text-align: center;">Figure 5: Description of statuses</p>

-Depending on the status of the internship application, the `DATE` parameter will be interpreted differently.
+Depending on the status of the internship application, the `DATE` field will be interpreted differently.
 Figure 6 documents the meaning of `DATE` with respect to each `STATUS` value.

 | `STATUS`     | Interpretation of `DATE`     |